yucoder14/myterminal/notes.md

 Problems
 ========
-Yet to properly receive data from the pty... assert ""Assert failure"" failed in FromHi8bit(): invalid multibyte character [NSApplication runModalSession:]. -[NSApplication runModalSession:] cannot run inside a transaction begin/commit pair, or inside a transaction commit.
+Yet to properly receive data from the pty.. → Hopefully this is fixed assert ""Assert failure"" failed in FromHi8bit(): invalid multibyte character [NSApplication runModalSession:]. -[NSApplication runModalSession:] cannot run inside a transaction begin/commit pair, or inside a transaction commit.
 Consider switching to an asynchronous equivalent.
+- this happens when I try to print raw data onto the GUI when the data contains man page data
+- also happens when I run the app and click on other applications -> because Render function gets called during focusing/un-focusing of the app